The Top 15 Translation Blogs to Inspire you

 Although this blog hasn’t been updated recently, it contains extensive info on translation, language, literature, and other related topics.

-Run by B.J.
+It’s run by B.J.
 Epstein, a Ph.D in translation studies who is a Swedish to English translator, writer and editor.
-There is 10 years’ worth of bite-sized blog posts here that cover a variety of information.

-His post on machine translation is especially informative for translators who are interested in the subject.
+His post on machine translation is especially informative for translators who are into that sort of thing.

 Her post on certified translation is especially informative for those who are unsure of what it entails.